microsoft/Olive/_sources/overview/options.md.txt

 - `clean_evaluation_cache: [Boolean]` This decides whether to clean the evaluation cache of the engine before running the engine.
 This is
 `false` by default.

+- `output_dir: [str]` The directory to store the output of the engine.
+If not specified, the output will be stored in the current working directory.
+For a run with no search, the output is the output model of the final pass and its evaluation result.
+For a run with search, the output is a json file with the search results.

+- `output_name: [str]` The name of the output.
+This string will be used as the prefix of the output file name.
+If not specified, there is no prefix.

 Please find the detailed config options from following table for each search algorithm: